Innocent-Spark/innocentspark.github.io/src/content/portugal/investment.md

 Given the total investment of €145,000 and 7 redevelopable buildings, each building represents approximately €20,700 of the property's value.
 Therefore, the minimum investment to secure rights to redevelop one building would be around €21,000, or roughly 14.5% ownership in the company.

-However, money is only one kind of investment, if you have special skills that are applicable in a rural environment, or you are up for living there full time while amenities are getting build we can discuss other ways of getting involved.
+However, money is only one kind of investment.
+If you have special skills that are applicable in a rural environment, or you are up for living there full-time while amenities are being built, we can discuss other ways of getting involved.

 ## Beyond Financial Returns